 - March 25, 2016

 An unhealthy mouth can have a huge impact on your body: you can end up with increased risks of heart disease, hypertension, nutritional deficiencies, and even strokes.
 A recent study has discovered a link between a particular kind of oral bacteria and your risk of having a stroke.
+This is why it’s important to take the proper steps with your oral health to avoid getting a stroke.

-This is potentially terrifying news, especially if your family has a history of strokes or other cerebral hemorrhages.
+This is potentially terrifying news, especially if your family has a medical history of strokes or other cerebral hemorrhages.
 It doesn’t mean that you are doomed, however.
 It’s not difficult to manage your oral health thus helping you possibly avoid getting a stroke and our Shorewood dentist office can help!

 Strokes And Oral Health: What’s The Connection